i-ky/basset/README.md

 It has been developed and tested on Linux.
 Whether it works on other systems is an open question.
-Your feedback (both positive and negative) is hihgly appreciated!
+Your feedback (both positive and negative) is highly appreciated!

 ## prerequisites